coolboyhy1607/remote-swe-agents/README.md

 To control access for each tenant, you have the following access permission configurations:

 1. **Slack App**: You can set the `SLACK_ADMIN_USER_ID_LIST` environment variable in CDK to deny access from non-permitted users.
 You can then add allowed users using the `approve_user` Slack command.
 2. **Webapp**: Cognito self-sign-up is disabled by default.
 You can add users from the Cognito management console.
 Currently, anyone with a Cognito account has equal permissions.
 Users can configure the system, create new sessions, issue API keys, or view cost analysis from the web UI.
+Additionally, you can apply IP address restrictions using AWS WAF to further limit access to the web interface.
 3. **REST API**: Anyone who knows the API keys can access it.
 You should delete keys that are no longer in use.
+For additional security, you can implement IP address restrictions using AWS WAF, though be aware that this may limit the ability to use the API from public CI/CD environments like GitHub Actions running on public runners, as these use dynamic IP addresses.
 4. **GitHub Actions**: Anyone with write access to the repository (i.e., collaborators) can invoke the action.

 ## Useful Tips